stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 The transactions are constructed as follows:

-- B_i, the _bump transaction_, bumps the sequence number of multisig account E
+- B_i, the _bump transaction_, bumps the sequence number of multi-sig account E
 such that only the most recent transaction set is valid.
 B has source account MI, sequence number s_i.